Minecraft – Pocket Edition Review

 Minecraft is a game about placing blocks and going on adventures.

-Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, infinite worlds, caves, new biomes, mobs, villages and lots more.
+Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, infinite worlds, caves, biomes, mobs, villages, custom skins, fishing, boats, and lots more.
 Craft, create and explore anywhere in the world so long as you have hands spare and battery to burn.

 There’s never been a better time to enjoy Minecraft on the move.

 Minecraft: Pocket Edition is a Universal App.
 Pay once and play on any of your iDevices.

 • Skins!
 Change your in-game look by uploading your own skin or choosing one from our downloadable packs

 • Just so you know, the skins update is compatible with Minecraft: Skin Studio, available from the App Store